straviaz/Drink-Companion/README.md

 ### Features
 - Add personal information to help with the BAC calculation: height, weight, age, and sex.
 - Manually add drinks
-- Search drink from database
+- Search drinks from Constellation Brand and Wegmans APIs
 - View your approximated alcohol intoxication level
 - Read about alcohol intoxication level